Cat & Dog Teeth Cleaning

 Keeping your pet’s mouth clean is vital to their health and well-being.
 By practicing good oral hygiene habits and checking in with us at least once a year so we can evaluate their health status, you can help your pet avoid problems such as gingivitis and gum disease.
-While easily preventable with daily teeth brushing and routine cleanings, gum disease plagues a large number of pets before they reach three years of age!
+While easily preventable with daily brushing and routine ct and dog teeth cleaning, gum disease plagues a large number of pets before they reach three years of age!
 At Midwest Animal Hospital in Orland Park, pet dental care is one of the most important treatment regimens we can recommend to pet owners.
 Learn more about our dental services below.

 Services We Offer

 Our veterinarians and technicians can utilize the following services to help you maintain your pet’s teeth and gums:

 - Pre-dental bloodwork

 - Teeth polishing (to smooth tooth surface and prevent buildup of plaque)

 All dental procedures are performed while patients are under general anesthesia, because we have to clean both above and below their gum line, and extractions may be needed.
 To minimize risk and ensure your pet is in good health before their dental cleaning, we need to do preliminary blood work to check for internal problems.

 When A Cat or Dog Teeth Cleaning Is Necessary